Employee Performance Management: Benefits and Tips to Improve It Effectively

 What is employee performance management?

-The performance management process is essentially continuous rather than an annual review.
+The performance management process is continuous rather than an annual review.
 The goal of performance management focuses on building your employees' ability to perform their work better.
 Skills improvement and professional development are both essential parts of performance management.

 However, performance management is also a two-way street.
 You need to gauge whether an employee is a fit for their job and whether the job utilizes the employee's skill set to its fullest.
 In other words, it involves aligning one's job assignments and skills with the goals of the employee's team and organization.

-Benefits of measuring and managing employee performance
+Benefits of employee performance management

 Management expert Peter Drucker once famously said, "What gets measured gets managed."
 In an age where employers look at performance as more than the revenue their employees bring into the company, this saying is still relevant.